HOME Hokkaido Hokkaido Abashiri 5 Shocking Winter Experiences Foreigners Had Living in Hokkaido

 4. Living in snowy countries require THAT much expenses!?

-“In my home country, wearing just a T-shirt out is fine due to the weather, but for life in Hokkaido, you need money for additional stuff like winter clothes and heaters.”
+“In my home country, wearing just a T-shirt is fine most of the year, but in Hokkaido you really need to spend money on things like winter clothes and heaters.”
 (Philippines/Female)

 5. The Japanese wear surprisingly light outfits